graphile/starter/README.md

 ### Local

 - Node.js v10+ must be installed
-- Either a PostgreSQL v10+ server must be available
+- PostgreSQL v10+ server must be available
 - VSCode is recommended, but any editor will do

 This software has been developed under Mac and Linux, and should work in a